Viewing this page on your device?

 Labeling the object correctly means that this skill has both a visual perceptual demand and a verbal demand.

-There is a difference between this and form perception.
+There is a difference between this skill and "form perception".

-Form Perception is more of a "gestalt" term used by psychologists and artists and refers to our ability to see objects, and to perceive their characteristics (such as rounded and straight edges).
+Form Perception is more of a "gestalt" term used by psychologists and artists and refers to our ability to perceive the characteristics of objects (such as rounded and straight edges).

 Ask your child to point out the different objects in your home that are a specific shape (eg a clock may be a circle, a table may be a rectangle).